BenjaminSchwenker/tbsw/README_X0.md

 #Introduction to X/X0 measurements with the test beam software (tbsw)

 This README is a step-by-step explanation of how to generate a calibrated X0 image with the test beam software framework.
-The data processing is explained on the heavily commented example script tbsw_x0example.py.
+The data processing is explained in the heavily commented example x0example.py and scripts x0-reco.py. x0example.py can be used to conduct a toy simulation of a beam test experiments.
 The script simulates a test beam experiment where charged tracks cross a misaligned pixel telescope containing six Mimosa 26 detector planes and a centered device under test (DUT).
 Afterwards, the simulated raw data is calibrated and reconstucted.
 Finally, a calibrated X0 image of the DUT is computed.